AlyssaLayla/os242/links.md

 10. [Virtual Memory Allocation Algorithms](https://www.youtube.com/watch?v=PfCuzUH7ypY): This is video about How Does Memory Allocation Work
 11. [Docusaurus Video](https://youtu.be/Yhyx7otSksg?si=pcTcZO36qE-3LwI7): This is video about Docusaurus in general
 12. [malloc()](https://www.geeksforgeeks.org/dynamic-memory-allocation-in-c-using-malloc-calloc-free-and-realloc/): This is link for more information about Malloc
+13. [Deadlock and Starvation](https://www.geeksforgeeks.org/difference-between-deadlock-and-starvation-in-os/): This is link for know more about Deadlock VS Starvation is OS
+14. [Semaphore](https://www.geeksforgeeks.org/semaphores-in-process-synchronization/): This is link about Semaphore in process Synchronization